shrnkm/thethirdone/README.md

 **2.5.
 K-Nearest Neighbor (KNN)**

 K-Nearest Neighbor method has a big difference with the previous MI estimators.
 It bypasses the PDF approximation phase and jumps right into the MI calculation phase.
 There is a family of KNN-based method for estimating MI, but the most popular one is the KSG.
-KSG uses a slightly modified MI formula in which the marginal and joint entropies for eache data smaple for each of two random variables are claculated using KL entropy estimator.
+KSG uses a slightly modified MI formula in which the marginal and joint entropies for each data sample for each of two random variables are calculated using KL entropy estimator.
 KL entropy estimator computes entropy based on KNN idea, and with regards to the K smallest distances in a data set.
 KSG results are of high precision and it is a great option while working with high dimensional data.
 KSG is capable of working with irregular PDFs and it, currently, is one of the most popular MI estimators.

 ![](https://user-images.githubusercontent.com/27868570/54495665-34fa2f00-48e6-11e9-8830-b32725f997ba.png)